-Taxonomy-aligned activities are expressed as a share of:
+Taxonomy-aligned activities are expressed as a share

+of:

-- turnover reflecting the share of revenue from green activities of investee companies
+- turnover reflecting the share of revenue from green activities of investee companies;

-- capital

-expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. fo

-a transition to a

-- by investee

-companies, e.g. for

-a transition to a
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy;

-green economy.

-operational
+- operational

 expenditure (OpEx)

 reflecting green

-operational activities
+operational

-of investee companies.
+activities of investee

+companies.